Palmer-Lab-UCSD/rattaca/README.md

 R CMD INSTALL [-l library_path] rattaca
 ```

-Alternatively, to install from within R, you'll first need to
+Next, exit `R` to build the package.
+Navigate outside the cloned repository.
-build the package.
-First, from the command line:
+With the repo inside the current working directory, execute from the command
+line:

 ```bash
 R CMD build rattaca